uchicago-cs/cmsc23300/website/project3_rubric.rst

 commands described in the `Testing your Implementation <http://chi.cs.uchicago.edu/chirouter/testing.html>`_ page in the chirouter documentation.
 They will be looking specifically at the following:

-* ARP - 25 points
+* ARP - 20 points

-  * Responding to ARP requests - 5 points
+  * Responding to ARP requests - 2 points
-  * Sending ARP requests - 5 points
+  * Sending ARP requests - 3 points
   * Processing ARP replies - 5 points
   * Managing Pending ARP Requests - 10 points

-* ICMP - 20 points
+* ICMP - 15 points

   * Responding to Echo Requests - 5 points
-  * Host Unreachable - 5 points
+  * Host Unreachable - 2 points
   * Time Exceeded - 5 points
-  * Port Unreachable - 5 points
+  * Port Unreachable - 3 points

 * IP Forwarding - 15 points

   * Basic Forwarding - 5 points
   * Sending withheld frames - 5 points
   * Host Unreachable - 5 points

+* Multiple routers - 10 points

+  * Two Router topology: 7.5 points
+  * Three Router topology: 2.5 points

 While the graders will be basing their score largely on whether your implementation produces the expected results when running the commands listed on the chirouter